 This is a film of passionate performances playing out an allegory that never quite builds the dramatic tension necessary.
 The scene of Pike tearing at the earth with her bare hands to dig the graves of her husband and three children shows a maenad’s frenzy, and her anguished cries splitting the heavens is a thing of wonder.
 The naked emotion is almost too much to bear.
 Bale, too, is a study in pain, though mostly subsumed to duty and the necessity of the moment.
 Still, the choked voice as he bids farewell, perhaps forever, to a friend, causes the same catch in the viewers throat that Blocker experiences.

-HOSTILES is so embroiled in its sophisticated philosophical wrestling that if fails to create a compelling plot in which for it to do battle.
+HOSTILES is so embroiled in its sophisticated philosophical wrestling that if fails to create a compelling plot.
 Instead it is a coolly observed pilgrim’s progress on a terrestrial ship of fools encountering stereotypical dangers designed to bring the protagonists together.
 That Blocker and Yellow Hawk will eventually find common ground is never in doubt.
 It’s as obvious as the look on Foster’s face when we meet him, a look that says trouble has arrived.
 Well-intentioned, and framed in exquisite cinematography that is far more lyrical than the storytelling, it is less enjoyable than it is edifying, not unlike a dose of oddly flat seltzer to calm a queasy gut.
 Yet for all that, it has a final scene of such transcendent poetry, that it almost makes up for whatever else it may lack.